nicgrayson/nicgrayson.github.io/about/index.md

 ---
 layout: page
-title: About This Blog
+title: About
 tags: [about]
 comments: true

 ---

-Nic Grayson's Tech Blog is a place for me to share projects I work on

-## This blog is all about:

-* Docker
-* Mesos
-* Databases
+I'm a programer in Des Moines, IA.
+I work for [BannoJHA](https://banno.com).
+<br><br>
+I mostly write about infrastructure engineering.